DiDacTex/astrometry-android/README.md

 ## Packaging

-Copy the librar(y/ies) from the `build` folder and place them in folders in your project's `jniLibs` folder named by ABI.
+Copy the folders from the `build/android` folder and place them in your project's `main` folder, alongside the `AndroidManifest.xml`.
-For example, the ARM64 library would go at `jniLibs/arm64-v8a/libastrometry.so`.
-(`jniLibs` goes in your project's `main` folder, alongside the `AndroidManifest.xml`.)
+If the `assets`, `jniLibs`, or `python` folders already exist in `main`, merge the contents.
+Be sure to keep the ABI subfolder(s) inside `jniLibs`.
+Note that the `python` folder assumes Chaquopy; if you are using a different distribution, adjustments may be necessary.

 You also need index files.
 For smartphone photography, we recommend [these wide-angle indexes](http://data.astrometry.net/4100/).
 Indexes 4115 through 4119 are probably a good set for smartphones, assuming that your users are merely pointing the camera at the sky.
 They may not work as well if the camera is being zoomed or held up to a telescope.
 Place these index files in your project's `assets` folder (or a subfolder of that folder).

-Finally, on app launch, you will need to copy the index files from the assets to your app's internal (or external) files directory, as well as write a backend config file.
+On app launch, you will need to copy the index files from the assets to your app's internal (or external) files directory, as well as write a backend config file.
 The latter is not provided by this build because it needs to include the path to your index directory on the phone's storage medium, after the files have been copied out of assets.
 A suggested config file looks something like this: